 CARIFORUM-UK Economic Partnership Agreement

-The UK and the CARIFORUM states signed an Economic Partnership Agreement (EPA) in 2019, committing to trade continuity after Britain’s departure from the European Union.
+The UK and CARIFORUM states signed an EPA in 2019, committing to trade continuity after Britain’s departure from the European Union.
 The CARIFORUM-UK EPA eliminates all tariffs on all goods imported from CARIFORUM states into the UK, while those Caribbean states will continue to gradually cut import tariffs on most of the region’s imports from the UK.

 Caribbean Basin Initiative